microsoft/live-share-sdk/README.md

 [Fluid Framework](https://fluidframework.com/) also offers some useful collaborative features, each of which is compatible with Live Share, including:

--   `SharedMap`: The DDS equivalent to a JavaScript `Map`, which is useful for synchronizing a collection of objects.
+-   `SharedTree`: Synchronize any object simply by using objects like you normally would in JS/TS.
--   `SharedString`: Synchronize a string text value, useful for building real-time text editors.
+-   `SharedMap` (legacy): The DDS equivalent to a JavaScript `Map`, which is useful for synchronizing a collection of objects.
--   `SharedTree` (alpha): Synchronize a complex tree of intersecting nodes.
+-   `SharedString` (legacy): Synchronize a string text value, useful for building real-time text editors.

 ## Package Compatibility